Cannibal Sandwich celebrates the smoked, charred, pickled, and fermented things in life.

 I’ve always liked weird food; things from tins, weird items usually foisted on us by ancient relatives.
 Maybe canned fish or pickled herring.
 Anything pickled really.
 Aged, smoked or esoteric foreign foods too.
 Something old world about them, and the older I’ve become, so grows the appeal.
 I know many of us have a few food items like this in our families that somebody makes, and that this somebody (if still living) is probably very, very old.
 One of my grandmas still manages to make anise Springerle cookies at Christmas and the other will sometimes whip up a butterscotch meringue pie that would knock your socks off.

-This all started when the women (whom I shared a new office with) revolted after they caught me eating sardines for lunch one day.
-“Hell no!” one said as she yanked her collar up over her nose to employ the universally-known grade school stink defense shield.
-They quickly presented me with rules: I had to close the door to my office; the fish tin could never go in our kitchen garbage; this little fish habit of mine quickly began to feel like our dirty little secret.
+I like to think of myself not necessarily as an old soul, but as one with old taste buds perhaps.
+As you might imagine, I’ve taken some heat for these taste preferences over the years.
+At one job, my office mates revolted after they smelled the sardines I was eating for lunch one day.
+“OH HELL NO!” one cried, as she yanked her collar up over her nose to employ the universally-known grade school stink defense shield.
+Shortly thereafter, I was presented with rules: I had to close the door to my office; the fish tin could never go in our kitchen garbage; this little fish habit of mine quickly became my dirty little secret.